-When choosing a therapy, it can be helpful to think about how it may benefit you, what you would like to do, if there are any safety issues and how much the treatment costs.
+When choosing a complementary therapy, it can help to think about what you would like to do, how it may benefit you, any safety issues, and how much it costs.

-If you would like to know what other people have found helpful, you can contact a local cancer support group.
-Alternatively, if you have internet access, you can join an online cancer community.
-Communities make it possible for people affected by cancer to give and get support, and to share their experiences of all aspects of their treatment, including complementary therapies.
-You can join our online community.
+If you'd like to know what other people have found helpful, you can contact a local cancer support group.
+Or if you have internet access, you can join an online community such as Macmillan's Online Community.
+Support groups and online communities make it possible for people affected by cancer to give and get support.
+People can share their experiences of all aspects of their treatment, including complementary therapies.

-To help you decide what feels right for you, it may help to think about what you want from the therapy.
+To decide what feels right for you, it may help to think about what you want from the complementary therapy.